 Your child will love pretending to be a mommy as she cuddles and cares for her own little baby.
 As she does, she’ll learn responsibility and important social skills, such as caring for others and nurturing.

-While the house comes with a mom, dad, and daughter, any Little People figures would work to create a larger family.
-After all, there are bunk beds in one of the rooms!
+While the house comes with siblings Emma and Jack as well as their pet dog, any Little People figures would work to create a larger family.

 I’ll just come out and say it–I want this tent for myself.
 It’s just so pretty and magical!
 It could be a princess castle or fairy’s home or, heck, just a nice place for me to take a nap.